 When you walk in the same place, week by week or month by month, you see the cycle of the seasons.
 There’s comfort in knowing what’s to come.
 Each autumn, squirrels stash acorns in secret places and bats go into hiding.
 Migrant birds leave for warmer countries then return in spring to breed.
 When I’m close to nature, I feel more connected to life, to the natural scheme of things.

 Peeping from peeling bark or standing bold as brass, sharing mossy mounds or triumphant on a stump.
-Like fairy story heroes or ladies in hats, like shiny stones or bread rolls, larger than your foot or smaller than your finger.
+Like fairy story heroes or ladies in hats, like shiny stones or bread rolls, larger than your foot, smaller than your thumb.
 Upright mushrooms, leaning mushrooms, untouched mushrooms, nibbled mushrooms.
 A feast for hungry squirrels.

 We searched, we yelled, we bent low and snapped the mushrooms on our mobiles.
 Deeper into the woods we went, entranced by these fab fungi.

-There’s no doubt that mushrooms are sublime, yet there’s even more than meets the eye.
-The sporing fruit part is what we see but underground, fine threads spread far and wide in a network called mycelium.
-Fungi are recyclers, nature’s superheroes.
-They break down organic waste and recycle carbon and minerals.
-They’re traders too.
+There’s no doubt that mushrooms are sublime, yet there’s more than meets the eye.
+The sporing fruit is what we see, but underground, fine threads spread far and wide in a network of mycelium.
+Fungi are nature’s superheroes, breaking down organic waste and recycling carbon and minerals.
+And they’re traders too.
 Through mycelium, they feed and water trees and plants and get sugar in return.
-Mushrooms are magic!
+Mushrooms are magic, don’t you think!